top of page

 • Helps caregivers and families who are caring for their elderly loved ones by providing essential support including counseling, training, and respite care.
 Such support helps caregivers continue in their role by alleviating exhaustion and fear.

 • Saves the government and taxpayer’s money.
-Home and Community Care prevents unnecessary hospitalization and helps seniors avoid or delay the need for institutional care.
+Home and Community-Based Care prevents unnecessary hospitalization and helps seniors avoid or delay the need for institutional care.

 Resources